GuruCharan94/gurucharan94.github.io/_posts/2019-06-02-accessibility ai and abstractions-how i built a podcast transcription service on azure in a week.md

 Every episode of Hanselminutes is 30 minutes long and it took almost the same time to transcribe each episode.
 I learnt that I can register a [webhook](https://docs.microsoft.com/en-us/azure/cognitive-services/speech-service/webhooks) where the results will be POSTed once they are completed and avoid constantly polling the API to check if transcription is completed.

-**Side Comment:** I tried transcribing all the Hanselminutes episodes from 2018 and 2019 but there were issues transcribing certain episodes and [I have a question on StackOverflow about it.](https://stackoverflow.com/questions/56329927/azure-cognitive-services-batch-transcription-api-responds-with-error-message) I have other questions about request limits and support for blob storage that are not clear from the docs and I don't know the right person to ask.
-If you know someone, please put me in touch with them.
+**Side Comment:** I tried transcribing all the Hanselminutes episodes from 2018 and 2019 but there were issues transcribing certain episodes and [I have a question on StackOverflow about it.](https://stackoverflow.com/questions/56329927/azure-cognitive-services-batch-transcription-api-responds-with-error-message) I also have questions about request throttling and support for blob storage that are not clear for me from the docs.

 ### 2. Azure Functions

-I made good progress and when I wanted to look at transcripts from several episodes it quickly became a tedious task to download mp3 files, upload to Azure Storage and then fire off transcription requests.
+I got my first transcription result and I was happy with what I saw.
+Now, I wanted to transcribe several episodes and realized that it quickly became a tedious task to download mp3 files, upload to Azure Storage and then fire off transcription requests.
 My developer brain was screaming out for something like [Azure Functions](https://docs.microsoft.com/en-us/azure/azure-functions/) and so it I wrote some.
 I was beginning to [get into my zone](https://slate.com/technology/2014/06/coders-high-the-intense-feeling-of-absorption-exclusive-to-programmers.html).

 #### 2.1 Http Triggered Function